Jackymamouth/Sudoku-detection-and-resolution/README.md

 # Automatic Sudoku detection and Solving

 This code automaticly detects sudokus in news papers, extracts and then solves them.
-In onrder to solve them number are recognized through number recognition.
-Once all information is gathered, a recursive backtracking algo solves the sudoku and then the Solved sudoku is saves and displayed.
+In order to solve them, numbers are recognized through number recognition process.
+Once all information is gathered, a recursive backtracking algorithm solves the sudoku and then the solved sudoku is saved and displayed.

-## Getting Started
+## Introduction

-### Assumptions
+The data with have is newspapers

-The format of data of the newspapers is pdf but to make it more interesting the are converted into images from the start.
+The format of data of the newspapers is pdf but to make it more interesting the are converted into images from the start News papers for 20 different dates.

-### Data

-News papers for 20 different dates.
 Normally each newspaper has a sudoku game per date.

 ## Finding pages with the sudoku